davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 #### Instructions

-Start by downloading a fresh copy of the starter file from the above link.
-Extract `Hwk0_AboutMe.zip`. **Windows users:** remember from Lab that you cannot simply double-click on the zip file to extract it!
+0. Start by downloading a fresh copy of the starter file from the above link.
+Extract `Hwk0_AboutMe.zip`.
+   - **Windows users:** remember from Lab that you cannot simply double-click on the zip file to extract it!
 You must right-click on the file, and choose `Extract...`.
+Remember where you choose to extract its content.
-(Mac users: you _can_ simply double-click on the zip file to extract it!)
+   - **Mac users:** you can simply double-click on the zip file to extract it!)
 Commit this to memory!

-1. Open the project in BlueJ, and you should see a single class called `AboutMe` (orange box icon).
+1. You should move the newly extracted folder with all its file contents to a location that you'll remember.
+I highly recommend that you follow this organization (below) for this and all future projects:

+   - Download the [https://drive.google.com/](Google Drive App), if you haven't already.
+Install it and set up a dedicated drive folder on your operating system.
+This will create a special folder, and anything you drop inside will be automatically backed up!

+   - Navigate into your Google Drive, and create a new a new folder to store all of your code for this class (there will be many!)

+   - Drag and drop your new `Hwk0_AboutMe` folder there.

+2. After you've given your `Hwk0_AboutMe` folder a good place to live.
+Navigate into it, and double-click the file called `package.bluej` (It should look like a small blue jay icon.)
+This should open the project inside the BlueJ code editor, and you should see a single icon called `AboutMe` (looks like an orange box).

-2. Before you do anything else, let's customize your BlueJ environment:
+3. Before you do anything else, let's customize your BlueJ environment:

    - From the `BlueJ` menu on the top, select `Preferences`.
 The `Editor` tab should already be selected.
 Please select the `Display Line Numbers` setting.
 You can also enlarge the font size, so that you code might be easier on the eyes.
 Click OK to exit.
    - Now click on the `View` menu on the top.
 Please make sure `Show Code Pad` is selected.
    - Okay, that should be it for now.

-3. You should be back to the project overview window that shows the `AboutMe` icon.
+4. You should be back to the project overview window that shows the `AboutMe` icon.
 Double-click on the `AboutMe` icon to open the source code editor.
 Verify that the line numbers are showing up to the left margin, and that the font is appropriate.

-4. Once you have the editor open, you should see a code block that looks like the following:
+5. Once you have the editor open, you should see a code block that looks like the following:

    ```java
    public void printMyName() {